 There are new research assistant positions available in the Brain Imaging and Informatics Lab (BIL).
 BIL is affiliated with the Department of Anatomy and Neurobiology at Boston University School of Medicine.
 On-going research projects in BIL are funded by federal grants the Department of Defense (Gulf War Illness, Alzheimer’s Disease) or National Institute of Aging (Aging Brain) and are performed collaboratively by a multidisciplinary team of investigators (Imaging, Image Analysis and Neuroscience) from Boston University School of Medicine, Boston University School of Public Health, Baylor College of Medicine, Beth-Israel Deaconess Medical/HMS, MGH, Samsung Medical Center, UMASS-Lowell, Georgetown university, and Nova Southeastern University.
 The successful applicant will be responsible for following:

-We are currently looking for students who are interested in scientific research and we have two project openings for this semester.
-The first project involves developing/optimizing an in-house machine learning pipeline using TensorFlow in the Linux environment (Familiarity in TensorFlow is required).
-The other project involves building user-friendly GUI in the Linux environment for an in-house medical image processing pipeline.
+We are currently looking for students who have strong computing/coding skills and are interested in scientific research.
+Project tasks include developing in-house machine learning pipeline using TensorFlow in the Linux environment, building user-friendly GUI in the Linux environment.
 More detailed qualifications are listed below:

 - The ideal candidate is a professional, independent, proactive team worker with strong problem solving and communication skills.